About the Trust

 PA to Head of Conservation

-Hannah began working at the Trust at the start of January 2012.
+Jo began working at the Trust in June 2014.
 Her main role is as David's P.A and alongside general office tasks she organises training courses, education events, meetings and talks.
-Another part of Hannah’s role is telling the "Wings of Change" story to children in schools and youth groups.
+Another part of her role is telling the "Wings of Change" story to children at schools and youth groups.